Keep it real: Authenticity in sales

-Mirroring prospects, pacing their body language and posture and reflecting their choice of words back to them - all of these tactics are often taught as measures to build rapport.
+Mirroring prospects, pacing their body language and posture and reflecting their choice of words back to them—all of these tactics are often taught as measures to build rapport.
 As is doing small talk, which really, is not the same as building rapport at all.

 But many sales reps apply these concepts poorly; they’re so preoccupied with mirroring the prospect that they lose themselves in the process.

 Don't try to trick people into liking and trusting you.
 Instead, focus on making it easy for your prospect to receive, understand and accept your message.
 The goal is to become so flexible in your communication that you can attune yourself to their way of communicating.

 When you learn about psychological techniques, take a long-term approach.

 1. Observe.
 Become more aware and fine-tune your antennas.
 Watch what naturally happens when you communicate with someone and you’re in sync with them… or when there’s a disconnect.